AndreaRibuoli/RIBY/README.md

 The only difference is that while WebAssembly formats are well\-documented, savefiles had been shrouded in mystery.

-I had already written something on the topic [in Italian, more than two years ago](https://www.andrearibuoli.it/wp/2020/08/24/hello-world/) but the study of WebAssembly made me implement a a **crazy** idea that could trigger a collective interest (possibly from retired IBM i fans!).
+I had already written something on the topic [in Italian, more than two years ago](https://www.andrearibuoli.it/wp/2020/08/24/hello-world/) but the study of WebAssembly made me implement a **crazy** idea that could trigger a collective interest (possibly from retired IBM i fans!).

 Let me breifly describe it.